ScottBaitz/nextui-music-player-lastfm/README.md

 ## Usage

 ### Playing Local Music
-- Navigate to your music folder using the `Local File` menu
+- Navigate to your music folder using the `Local Files` menu
 - Select a file to start playback

 ### Internet Radio